 Manage GCP Dataplex Glossary IAM Bindings

-The gcp:dataplex/glossaryIamBinding:GlossaryIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataplex glossaries by controlling which members have specific roles.
-This guide focuses on two capabilities: authoritative role binding (managing all members for one role) and non-authoritative member addition (adding one member at a time).
+The gcp:dataplex/glossaryIamBinding:GlossaryIamBinding resource, part of the Pulumi GCP provider, manages IAM access control for Dataplex glossaries by binding roles to members.
+This guide focuses on three approaches: authoritative role binding for multiple members, incremental member addition, and complete policy replacement.

 Grant a role to multiple members at once

-When managing glossary access, you often need to grant the same role to multiple users, service accounts, or groups simultaneously.
+When you need to grant the same role to multiple users or service accounts, GlossaryIamBinding manages all members for that role as a single unit.

 import * as pulumi from "@pulumi/pulumi";